-If you’re contemplating your next career move, here are six tips to help you make the change.
+If you’re contemplating your next career move, here are seven tips to help you make the change.

 How to Change Careers